Aeonium 'Blushing Beauty'

 "Blushing Beauty" is a light-loving plant.
 So place it where it gets enough sunlight.
 It is easy to care for, and cool looking.
 Suited for both beginner growers and pros.

-Aeonium "Blushing Beauty" requires the typical succulent watering schedule.
+Aeonium "Blushing Beauty" requires the typical succulent and cacti watering schedule.
 It is best to water once the soil is totally dry.
 Otherwise, its roots may rot in wet soil.
-You can check the soil by putting your finger into the soil for about 2.5 inches deep.
+You can check the soil by putting your finger into the soil about 2.5 inches deep.
 OR typically water after 4 to 7 days, depending on your environment conditions.
-I've mentioned it all in the "How to water succulents" guide.
+I've mentioned it all in the "How often to water succulents and cacti" guide.

 It is a summer dormant plant and does not require much water in this season, except in excessively dry conditions.

 Soil Need for Aeonium 'Blushing Beauty' Plant

 The plant naturally grows in North Africa where the porous soil gives them well drainage.
 So you'll also need the same type of well drainage soil for it to grow well.